sporto/elm-tutorial/elm_arch/startapp_effects.md

   }
 ```

 We have also moved the call to `StartApp.run` to its own function, called `app`.
+This is because we will be using a signal provided by StartApp called